-Alternatives to a Home Appraisal
+Alternatives to a Full Home Appraisal

 Automated Valuation Model

-Drive-by or Exterior Only Appraisal
+Drive-by or Exterior-Only Appraisal

 Broker Price Opinion

-Lenders prefer to go with BPOs in these cases because a full appraisal isn’t required, and BPO valuations are fast and generally less costly.
+Broker price opinions can also be used to buy and sell mortgages on the secondary market.
+Lenders prefer them in these cases because a full appraisal isn’t required, and because the valuations are fast and generally less costly.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp. or an affiliate (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC), and by SoFi Lending Corp.
+NMLS #1121636 , a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law (License # 6054612) and by other states.
 For additional product-specific legal and licensing information, see SoFi.com/legal.

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.